Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/hard-disk-encryption/index.rst

    a keyfile on the Nitrokey which theoretically could be stolen by a compromised host, since the *Private Data Object 1* is not protected by the Nitrokey's PIN.

-Note: `Aloaha Crypt <https://www.aloaha.com/aloaha-crypt-disk/>`__ is based on TrueCrypt/VeraCrypt but without the described security limitation.

 Hard Disk Encryption on GNU+Linux with LUKS/dm-crypt
 ----------------------------------------------------